</ img>

 Externally the new lineup (and the Lenovo ThinkBook 13s inin particular) it looks very nice: nothing superfluous, high-quality, practical materials, calm color and excellent assembly.
 The only thing that surprised me a bit was the wide frames under and above the display, which were not particularly structurally necessary.

-</ p>How convenient is it to use a laptop?
+How convenient is it to use a laptop?

 </ img>

-The hinges of the laptop turned out to be rather “tight”: the display does not stagger and is well fixed in the desired position, and the maximum opening angle is 180 °.
+The laptop hinges turned out to be quite&#8220;tight&#8221;: the display does not wobble and is well fixed in the desired position, and the maximum opening angle is 180°.
 But opening a laptop is another task.
-With one hand - not an option at all, with two - is also not very convenient, given that there is no cutout and there is nothing to pick up a lid for.
+Using one hand is not an option at all, and using two hands is also not very convenient, given that there is no cutout and there is not much to hook the lid on.

 The keyboard on the Lenovo ThinkBook 13s is comfortable.
 The layout has migrated from consumer models; it is standard (or almost standard) for ultraportable models.
 Features such as trackpoint and additional buttons, like the ThinkPad no. Long Shift, one-story Enter, the upper row reduced in height, the arrow block is not separated from the main one, and the up and down arrows are reduced in height.
 Home, End, PgUp, PgDn are combined with arrows: